ctlinux/portainer-setup/README.md

-# rpi-raspbian-config
+# portainer-setup
-Configuration for RPi 4 devices running Raspbian
+Portainer for Debian/Raspbian

-This repository was created to demonstrate how to preconfigure a raspberry pi device for my network.
-The goal is to simply install some base packages such as Docker, and then Portainer for now.
+This repository was created to demonstrate how to preconfigure a Debian system (PC or raspberry pi) with Docker and Portainer.